As India’s capital struggles with smog, Kashmir bans burning of leaves

 “We have observed that patients suffering from bronchitis and asthma are at high risk of developing exacerbation because of poor air quality, while the number of chest disease patients increases exponentially from November,” said Naveed Nazir Shah, a senior consultant at the hospital.

-The government has proposed composting leaves as the most eco-friendly alternative to burning them, with the composted leaves used as fertiliser or converted into bio-fuel pellets.
+The government has proposed composting leaves as the most eco-friendly alternative to burning them, with the composted leaves used as fertilizer or converted into bio-fuel pellets.

 “As of now, we are collecting the leaves and are asking the people not to burn them.
 Experts will guide us how to turn them into compost,” said Sofi Akbar, Srinagar’s chief sanitation officer.